 Breakdown Analysis of The New Colossus

-One cannot analyse this poem without first looking at its title, which refers to the statue of the Greek god Helios that once stood at the harbor in Rhodes, Greece, over two thousand years ago.
+One cannot analyze this poem without first looking at its title, which refers to the statue of the Greek god Helios that once stood at the harbor in Rhodes, Greece, over two thousand years ago.
 The title also claims that the Statue of Liberty is a replacement of sorts for the old Greek statue; the poet does this by including the word “new” in the title.
 Lazarus makes mention of the ancient statue in the first and second lines of the poem.
 She writes, “Not like the brazen giant of Greek fame,/With conquering limbs astride from land to land…”

 Next, Lazarus’ The New Colossus is an example of a Petrarchan sonnet.
 The poem is fourteen lines long, and the first eight lines, called an octave, have the rhyme scheme abbaabba.
 The last six lines, called a sestet, have a rhyme scheme of cdcdcd.

-As stated earlier, the speaker of the poem, presumably Lazarus, compares the Statute of Liberty to the Colossus.
+As stated earlier, the speaker of the poem, presumably Lazarus, compares the Statue of Liberty to the Colossus.
 She says that unlike the giant statute the Greeks made, America’s statue will be of “A mighty woman with a torch,/ whose flame is the imprisoned lightning…” Also in these lines, she stresses that the Statue of Liberty will be welcoming, whereas the Colossus was meant to intimidate those who reached Greece’s shores.
 In addition, Lazarus personifies the statue, giving her the ability to “welcome” and “command.”